eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 According to the method of logical effort [Sutherland1999, from Chapter 1 The Method of Logical Effort, pp. 1], the delay of a logic gate can be estimated as `$d = g \cdot h + p$` [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equation 1.2 on pp. 2 and Equation 1.5 on pp. 3], and `$d$` [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equation 5 on pp. 3], where `$d$` is the unitless delay unit of a logic gate that is independent of the semiconductor manufacturing process, `$g$` is the logical effort representing the characteristics of a logic gate and `$h$` is the electrical effort that estimates the load characteristics [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equation 1.3, pp. 2], and `$p$` [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equations 1.2 and 1.3 on pp. 2 and Equation 1.5 on pp. 3].
-+ The method of logical effort does not adequate model interconnects, and can use the unified logical effort method in [Morgenshtein2010].
++ The method of logical effort does not adequate model interconnect delay, and can use the unified logical effort method in [Morgenshtein2010] to model interconnect delay.
++ While IC designers can use the method of logical effort to optimize/maximize the performance (or minimize the circuit delay) of a digital integrated circuit delay, the IC designers cannot use the method to minimize the energy area and consumption of the digital IC [Sutherland1999, from Chapter 12 Conclusions: 12.5 Shortcomings of logical effort, pp. 198].